 - Plan the journey - a lot of unnecessary stops and uneven speed contribute to increased fuel consumption.

 - Use preconditioning - it improves the range of the hybrid battery and reduces the energy requirement while driving.

 Also remember to always dispose of environmentally hazardous waste, such as batteries and oil, in an environmentally safe manner.
 Consult a workshop in the event of uncertainty about how this type of waste should be discarded - an authorised Volvo workshop is recommended.

 Your Volvo is manufactured following the concept "Clean inside and out" – a concept that encompasses a clean interior environment as well as highly efficient emission control.
 In many cases the exhaust emissions are well below the applicable standards.

 Clean air in the passenger compartment

-An air filter helps prevent dust and pollen entering the passenger compartment via the air intake.
+A passenger compartment filter prevents dust and pollen from entering the passenger compartment via the air intake.

 The Interior Air Quality System (IAQS)* ensures that the incoming air is cleaner than the air in the traffic outside.

 The system cleans the air in the passenger compartment from contaminants such as particles, hydrocarbons, nitrous oxides and ground-level ozone.
 If the outside air is contaminated then the air intake is closed and the air is recirculated.
 Such a situation may arise in heavy traffic, queues and tunnels for example.

 IAQS is a part of the Clean Zone Interior Package (CZIP)*, which also includes a function that allows the fan to start when the car is unlocked with the remote control key.